Anton Segner: Early career

+Germany

 Prior to 2017, Segner was playing for SC 1880 Frankfurt, one of the most traditional clubs in Germany's domestic Rugby-Bundesliga competition.
 He quickly established himself as one of the leading figures in the youth setup of the club and went on to win numerous German youth championships.
 He also captained his team, while being one of the youngest members.
-Segner played for Germany Under 16 national squad in 2016.
-He didn't play for the U18 team though, as he continued his stay in New Zealand.
+Segner played for the Germany Under 16 national squad in 2016.
+He didn't play for the Under 18 team though, as he continued his stay in New Zealand.